How to protect yourself from debt in marriage in 2026

 What does a prenuptial agreement entail?

-Aprenuptial agreement is a document that can be concluded by the spouses, or in the form of a marriage contract, who wish to regulate whether they will have joint property as spouses and what will belong to it, or whether they will each have completely separate property.
+A prenuptial agreement is a document that can be concluded by the spouses, or in the form of a marriage contract, who wish to regulate whether they will have joint property as spouses and what will belong to it, or whether they will each have completely separate property.
 However, it really only concerns property.
 If it is entered into by the spouses, then it begins at the time of the marriage.
 A pre-nuptial agreement can not only narrow the matrimonial property but also extend it and choose who may dispose of the property and how.

-Tip: we have discussed the general requirements and procedure for concluding a prenuptial agreement in our blog article.
+We have discussed the general requirements and procedure for concluding a prenuptial agreement in our blog article.

 Protection of debtors’ partners

-Tip: Keeping careful records and hiding invoices and receipts is worthwhile for everyone.
+Keeping careful records and hiding invoices and receipts is worthwhile for everyone.
 However, if you are entering into a marriage with a person who has debts or runs a risky business, really take this advice to heart.
 It may come in handy when you have to prove that you bought a particular item with your own money and that it does not belong to your indebted spouse or is not part of the community property.
 You can also prove the origin of cash in the household, for example by keeping a withdrawal slip from an account where you only have your own money.

 In a situation where a prenuptial agreement is concluded primarily with regard to existing or potentially foreseeable debts, it may also be advisable to enter it in the List of Deeds on the matrimonial property regime.
 A notary public may register the agreement.
 The advantage is greater protection of the matrimonial property.
 In the event of an execution directed against one of the spouses, the executor must verify the existence of such a contract and be guided by its contents.
 Similarly, the validity of such a contract can always be invoked against third parties, even if they have not been made aware of its contents.
 The property of the other spouse is thus secured.